• Skip to primary navigation

 One of the fun things about living in Tromsø is that there are a lot of reindeer roaming outside the city!

 Of course the best way to see some reindeer is to visit a reindeer camp.
 This reindeer excursion takes you just 30 minutes from the Tromsø center to feed reindeer, learn about Sami culture, and even take a short reindeer sleigh ride.
-Or this reindeer tour takes you out to the gorgeous Lyngen Alps, which is a bit longer of a drive but one of the most beautiful areas outside of Tromsø.
-They also offer an evening reindeer sleigh ride where you’ll have the chance to see the northern lights.
+But personally I prefer this reindeer tour, which takes you out to the gorgeous Lyngen Alps.
+It is a bit longer of a drive but one of the most beautiful areas outside of Tromsø.
+I wrote more about my experience doing this tour here.

 Cross-country skiing